 All research proposals must be aligned to our strategic plan's goals.
 These can be found in our strategic plan for 2018-2021: CTSG Strategic Plan 2018-2021

 Current Funding Opportunities

-Deadline April 17, 2017 The Connecticut Sea Grant Arts Funding Program awards up to $1000 to an artist through this competitive funding program.
-The winning submission will be selected on the basis of its aesthetic quality, relevance to coastal and marine environments and Connecticut Sea Grant themes, as well as its potential impact on non-traditional […][Read More]
+Connecticut Sea Grant Arts Support Awards Program Deadline May 7, 2018 The Connecticut Sea Grant Arts Support Awards Program awards up to $1000 to an artist through this competitive funding program.
+The winning submission will be selected on the basis of its aesthetic quality, relevance to coastal and marine environments and Connecticut Sea Grant themes, […][Read More]

 Development or ″seed grants″ include start-up funds for small research and outreach projects, pilot studies, publications and conferences generally $5000 or less, typically in the range of $250-$3,000.
 Seed Grants are accepted on a rolling basis and may be sought at any time from the CTSG Research Coordinator, Syma Ebbin.
 Please refer to these guidelines […][Read More]